FormTracker.io

 If checkout takes more than 5 seconds to respond, buyers may abandon the form.
 Response-time monitoring shows slowdowns before revenue reports expose the damage.

 Security controls can also affect checkout submissions.
-OWASP's CSRF reference explains how request protections can block actions when tokens or trusted request signals are missing.
+Request protections, bot filters, and token checks can block actions when trusted request signals are missing or stale.

 How FormTracker works